Split Unlearning: SISA Split Unlearning

-\textbf{Server Model Training.} As the unique server that features the final output layer of the entire structure, the training of server's model $\mathcal{F}_o^s$ can be likened to the aggregation phase of SISA.
-By receiving and storing the intermediate values from each client, the server speeds up the training of its own model that is typically much larger than the client models.
-The weights on client-side are frozen, meaning that the gradients are not back-propagated to the clients, which significantly reduces the overheads.
+\textbf{Server model training} (Line~\ref{alg_1:training_start} - Line~\ref{alg_1:training_end}).
+As the central server that hosts the final output layer of the entire network, the server’s training process for its model, $\mathcal{F}_o^s$, functions similarly to the aggregation function $\Phi(\cdot)$ in SISA.
+By receiving and storing intermediate outputs from each client, the server accelerates the training of its model, which is typically much larger than the client models.
+With the client-side weights frozen, gradients are no longer back-propagated to the clients, restricting the incremental training process to the server.
+This ensures that subsequent updates do not propagate to all clients, implementing the one-way-one-off propagation scheme.
+This method lays a foundation for enabling unlearning with absent clients while significantly reducing overhead.

-In the context of \textsc{SplitWiper} that is SISA-based in a public network, we consider the computational and communication complexity as follows:

-\textbf{Computational Complexity.} The primary computational cost in the SISA-based approach comes from the training of the local models on each client $ k $, which is $ O(N \cdot C) $, where $ N $ is the number of epochs for client model training and $ C $ is the complexity of a single training iteration.
-The server's updating of its model also incurs a computational cost of $ O(M \cdot S) $, where $ M $ is the number of epochs for server model training and $ S $ is the complexity of a single server training iteration.

-In contrast, conventional split learning requires all $ K $ clients to be involved across the entire learning process for $ M $ epochs, leading to a higher computational complexity of $ O(M \cdot K \cdot C) $.
-The SISA-based approach reduces this complexity by freezing the client's weights after $ N $ epochs and relying on cached intermediate outputs for further server-side training.

-\textbf{Communication Overhead.} In the SISA-based approach, the communication overhead is determined by transmitting the intermediate outputs from each client to the server in a one-off manner.
-This leads to a complexity of $ O(I) $, where $ I $ is the size of the intermediate outputs.
-In comparison, conventional split learning would involve continuous communication between clients and the server across $ M $ epochs, potentially leading to a higher communication overhead.

-The SISA-based approach efficiently leverages the one-off sharing of intermediate outputs and the caching mechanism at the server, resulting in a more favorable computational and communication profile compared to conventional split learning.
-This reflects the advantage of the SISA-based split learning in terms of both computation and communication efficiency.